slugger7/js-forum/Basics.md

   American.call(this, name);
   this.loadsheddingLevel = loadsheddingLevel;
 }
-SouthAfrican.prototype = new American();
+// We need this to link the prototype chain SouthAfrican.prototype = Object.create(American);

 const saffa = new SouthAfrican('Luke', 3);

-saffa.setSurname('Warren');
+// This method is defined on the American object! saffa.setSurname('Warren');

-// saffa.annoying would be true!
+// `saffa.annoying` would be true!
+// `saffa.loadsheddingLevel` would be 3!
 ```

 ---